lgajowy/java9-modules/Java9 Modules.md

 $ javac -d build/classes/com.timeteller.main/ --module-path=jars com.timeteller.main/module-info.java com.timeteller.main/com/timeteller/main/Main.java
 $ jar -c -f jars/timeTeller.jar --main-class com.timeteller.main.Main -C build/classes/com.timeteller.main .

 ```

 The module path is a place where the java compiler looks for modules.
 To let it know about the modules we must place them on it.
 It's a concept simillar to classpath but for modules.
-When we build the `com.timeteller.main` module we put a jar with `com.timeteller.clock` on the modulepath.
-Otherwise it does not find the necessary code and results in a compilation error:
+When we build the `com.timeteller.main` module we put a jar with `com.timeteller.clock` on the module path.
+Otherwise it doesn't find the necessary code and results in a compilation error:

 ```
 $ javac -d build/classes/com.timeteller.main/ com.timeteller.main/module-info.java com.timeteller.main/com/timeteller/main/Main.java
 com.timeteller.main/module-info.java:2: error: module not found: com.timeteller.clock
   requires com.timeteller.clock;
                          ^
 1 error
 ```

-Last thing to consider here is the fact that the JARs we created here are modular.
-Modular JAR files are just like the regular JARs except that they include module-info.class file (compiled module descriptor).
-This way they can be put either on modulepath or classpath.
+Last thing to consider here is the fact that the JARs we created here are modular too.
+They are just like the regular JARs except that they include module-info.class file (compiled module descriptor).
+This way they can be put both on modulepath and classpath.

 ## Tailor-made runtime

 Project Jigsaw will equip Java 9 in many more useful things.
 Among them is [The Java Linker](http://openjdk.java.net/jeps/282) tool which can be used to link a set of modules with their dependencies and create a custom run-time image.
-The image does not contain anything that our application doesn't need.
+Instead of using the whole runtime (the 51 MB rt.jar file) containing all modules we can use our own runtime not containing anything that our application doesn't need.
 This has two serious advantages:

-- the size of the application decreases
+- the size of the run-time decreases
 - the security of our aplication increases

-This is how it can be done (based on the example code).
-Below we specify the modulepath, the modules we want to pick and the output directory for the runtime:
+Let's try this.
+Below we specify the modulepath, the modules we want to pick and the output directory for our runtime:

 ```
 jlink --module-path $JAVA_HOME/jmods:mlib:jars --add-modules com.timeteller.main --output timeteller-runtime
 ```

 Calling the above creates `timeteller-runtime`.
-For our (very basic) example it is super small (272 Bytes) and is sufficient to run the timeteller application, like this:
+For our (very basic) example it's size is 35 MB and is sufficient to run the timeteller application, like this:

 ```
 $ timeteller-runtime/bin/java --module-path jars/ -m com.timeteller.main
 Sun Apr 09 18:31:16 CEST 2017

 ```

-We can check the modules included in the image the following way:
+Finally, there are ways to make it even smaller (21 MB) by using additional flags:

 ```
-$ timeteller-runtime/bin/java --list-modules
-com.timeteller.clock
-com.timeteller.main
-java.base@9-ea
+jlink --module-path $JAVA_HOME/jmods:mlib:jars --add-modules com.timeteller.main --output timeteller-runtime-compressed --compress=2 --strip-debug
 ```

 ## Summary

- - show how to check if apis are inaccessible?
- - how to find out if i'm ready for migration?
+Modularisation of the Java Platform and the JDK introduced by project Jigsaw looks quite promising for Java itself.
+Indeed, external tools will need to adopt to the new module system, because of the new way of building applications.
+Hopefully they will utilize the potential that Jigsaw brings to Java 9 and make working with modules easy and pleasant.